joshnealcrisostomo/Zero-To-Hero/README.md

 --------

 ## 3. Hotel Reservation System
 A simple hotel reservation system built using Java and Java Swing.
 The user can create multiple hotels, view a hotel, manage a hotel, and make reservations within a month (31 days).
+The project is done together with my pair, Andrei De Jesus.
  - **Key Features:**
 	 - 🏨 Hotel Creation *(single/multiple)*
 	 - 🏙️ Hotel Viewing *(see hotel information)*